danielbodnar/awesome-stars/README.md

 - [ruzickap/packer-templates](https://github.com/ruzickap/packer-templates) - Scripts and Templates used for generating Vagrant images
 - [89luca89/terrible](https://github.com/89luca89/terrible) - An Ansible playbook that applies the principle of the Infrastructure as Code on a QEMU/KVM environment.
 - [relaypro-open/dog](https://github.com/relaypro-open/dog) - A firewall management system.
-- [onedr0p/cluster-template](https://github.com/onedr0p/cluster-template) - A community driven template for deploying a Kubernetes cluster with k0s, k3s or Talos
+- [onedr0p/cluster-template](https://github.com/onedr0p/cluster-template) - A template for deploying a Kubernetes cluster with k3s or Talos
 - [kubernetes-sigs/kubespray](https://github.com/kubernetes-sigs/kubespray) - Deploy a Production Ready Kubernetes Cluster
 - [reefactor/org.backbone](https://github.com/reefactor/org.backbone) - Ansible playbooks to build your team's encrypted private cloud, messenger, VPN with blackjack and GitLab
 - [ComplianceAsCode/content](https://github.com/ComplianceAsCode/content) - Security automation content in SCAP, Bash, Ansible, and other formats